 Joining the PFA

-If you are at a Premier League, WSL1 or Football League club on a full contract, your PFA annual membership will be coordinated through your club delegate and the club secretary.
+If you are at a Premier League, FA WSL or English Football League club on a full contract, your PFA annual membership will be coordinated through your club delegate and the club secretary.